 #1: Stunning Deep Brunette with Subtle Highlights

 When it comes to darker tones, this stunning deep brunette with subtle highlights is a must-try.
-If this hue is what you desire, avoid taking the highlights too light.
-It can be helpful to make this color change in the salon, rather than at home, to ensure maximum impact and expert highlight placement.
+If this hue is what you would like, you can just avoid taking the highlights too light.
+It can be helpful to make this color change in the salon rather than at home to ensure maximum impact and expert highlight placement.

 How stunning is black hair with thin white highlights?
 Black and white color are some of the hardest colors to do and to keep looking fresh.
-Black color bleeds, white isn’t always achievable.
-Actually, it’s a very small percentage of women whose hair can be white.
-One of the best ways to achieve this color is by using white extensions.
+Black color bleeds; white isn’t always achievable.
+It’s a tiny percentage of women whose hair can be white.
+One of the best ways to achieve this color is using white extensions.
 Using white extensions helps keep the integrity of your hair.
 Plus, you could change your hair color at every appointment.

 Bring sparkle to your dark tresses with brown balayage highlights.
 Brown highlights will give a dimensional glow to your dark hair and are a great start to test out lighter strands.
 Show brown highlight styles to your stylist next time you are in to start your new hair journey.

-If you are looking to be trendy, add a fantasy tone that will compliment your dark hair with deep indigos.
+If you want to be trendy, add a fantasy tone that will compliment your dark hair with deep indigo.
 Start this color by adding an entire head of babylights.
 Then, tone them down with a semi-permanent tone that will pick up the light nicely.
 Be sure to ask for a toning conditioner to keep this color vibrant.
 It will wash out quickly.

 When deciding on changing up your black hair, try adding in some light brown highlights.
 They will add some dimension and color to your style.
-I advise making sure that you look at lots of pictures with your stylist before dyeing your hair.
+I advise ensuring you look at many pictures with your stylist before dyeing your hair.
 This will help you determine what type of placement and tone would be good.
 With highlighting black hair, expect warmer highlights for your first session.
 Make sure you’re okay with warmer tones before proceeding.

 Have your black hair glowing with brunette highlights.
 Medium brown warm-toned highlights will bring lightness to your stands for a sparkling display.
 Curling your tresses will show off your multi-dimensional color.

 Wearing black hair with platinum highlights is a chic way to flaunt a dimensional color.
 It requires minimal maintenance if your tresses have a natural dark hue.
-These added streaks create instant texture to your hair that’s sure to be eye-catching.
-Accentuate the platinum highlights on black hair on a daily basis by styling your tresses with waves.
+These added streaks create an instant texture to your hair that’s sure to be eye-catching.
+Accentuate the platinum highlights on black hair daily by styling your tresses with waves.

-Black hair with red highlights is a must-try for a different alternative to the regular blonde highlights.
-If you’re a darker-haired woman, toning your hair highlights to a red tone is more achievable than ashy blonde highlights.
+Black hair with red highlights is a must-try for a different alternative to regular blonde highlights.
+If you’re a darker-haired woman, toning your hair highlights for black hair to a red tone is more achievable than ashy blonde highlights.
 Red highlights on black hair pull through warm colors, making a warmer tone an ideal option to maintain the hair’s integrity.

 Honey blonde highlights on black hair are great if you’re a dark brunette needing some sunshine in your hair.
 Warm, golden, honey tones are an effortless hair color goal for naturally dark-haired women.
 Balayage and babylights are techniques your hairstylist can use to help you achieve the maximum lift and brightness when working towards lightening black hair.

 Short black hair with highlights is alluring and full of movement.
-Soft, warm-toned highlights give a beautiful blend on your dark brown or black hair.
-You should try out a lob haircut with layers, this adds texture and makes toffee-colored highlights stand out.
+Soft, warm-toned highlights give a beautiful blend to your dark brown or black hair.
+It would be best if you tried out a lob haircut with layers.
+This adds texture and makes toffee-colored highlights stand out.

 Subtle highlights for your dark mane include the use of warm brown tones.
-Chestnut brown hues look stunning if you have black hair and give a subtle tone on tone coloration.
-Soft, rich, brown highlights are realistic and achievable for women with naturally black hair and are relatively low maintenance.
+Chestnut brown hues look stunning if you have black hair and give a subtle tone-on-tone coloration.
+Soft, rich, brown highlights in black hair are realistic and achievable for women with naturally black hair and are relatively low maintenance.

 Black hair with chestnut highlights is a lovely way to add dimension to your darker hair.
-Adding in a lighter shade with black roots creates a beautiful contrast and is complimentary to warm skin tones.
+Adding a lighter shade with black roots creates a beautiful contrast and complements warm skin tones.
 This low-maintenance color combination is also less damaging to your hair.

-Balayage highlights on black hair is one of the best hair color ideas you’ll see here!
-If you are looking for subtle dimension and don’t want a lot of upkeep this look is for you.
-Adding these natural subtle highlights to your hair creates soft dimension and adding waves enhances this look.
+Balayage highlights on black hair are one of the best hair color ideas you’ll see here!
+If you are looking for a subtle dimension and don’t want a lot of upkeep, this look is for you.
+Adding these natural subtle highlights to your hair creates a soft dimension, and adding waves enhances this look.

 A shade of sun-kissed blonde highlights on black hair is trendy and always looks staggering.
 The dimension it makes will add warmth and shine to your dark tresses.
 To keep brightness around your face and give yourself a youthful look, I recommend you ask your hairdresser for a money piece.